What is New Hampshire famous for

 New Hampshire is famously known as the Granite State because of its numerous visible granite quarries and formations.
 Some say that’s also a reference to the state’s tradition and history of having a frugal government, but that’s probably a post-explanation, not the reason it earned the name.

-The expression “granite state” was coined by Philip Carrigain when he wrote a piece of music in 1825.
-From there, the nickname started to get attention and popularity.
-Particularly because granite from New Hampshire was being sent to many places worldwide to be used in monumental buildings, like the Jefferson Memorial and Library of Congress in Washington DC, the Quincy Market in Boston, Ma, or the UN building in New York.
+The expression “Granite State” was coined by Philip Carrigain in 1825, when he wrote a piece of music.
+From there, the nickname started to get attention and popularity, particularly because granite from New Hampshire was being sent to many places worldwide to be used in monumental buildings, like the Jefferson Memorial and Library of Congress in Washington, DC, the Quincy Market in Boston, MA, or the UN building in New York.

-One can also see the many granite formations and outcroppings traveling through New Hampshire.
-Throughout the state, you will also find granite stone walls, curbs, buildings, and even a few bridges can be found.
+One can also see the many granite formations and outcroppings while traveling through New Hampshire.
+Throughout the state, you will also find granite stone walls, curbs, buildings, and even a few bridges.

 Lakes

-New Hampshire’s lakes are used for swimming, boat riding, fishing, and a plethora of watersports in summer.
-In winter, they typically freeze and become a popular destination for ice skating, cross-country skiing, and ice fishing.
+New Hampshire’s lakes are used for swimming, boating, fishing, and a plethora of water sports in summer.
+In winter, they typically freeze, becoming a popular destination for ice skating, cross-country skiing, and ice fishing.

-The Lakes Region in the center of the state concentrates a huge portion of lakes, and it includes some of the most popular destinations, including:
+The Lakes Region in the center of the state concentrates a considerable portion of lakes, and it includes some of the most popular destinations, including:

 Fall foliage

-Like most of New England, New Hampshire is known for its splendid foliage that attracts thousands of people yearly.
-Leaf-peepers, as they are sometimes called, come to New Hampshire from across the country just to enjoy the intense and beautiful colors of the leaves during fall.
+Like most of New England, New Hampshire is renowned for its spectacular foliage, which attracts thousands of people each year.
+Leaf-peepers, as they are sometimes called, come to New Hampshire from across the country to enjoy the intense and beautiful colors of the leaves during fall.
 Though, you do get more than just beautiful foliage in New Hampshire.

-You can enjoy this natural spectacle in almost all the state, but some of the most spectacular areas include the Kancamagus Highway/Route 112 in the White Mountains Region, the Lake Winnipesaukee loop in the Lakes regions, and the Moose Alley in the Great North Woods Region.
+You can enjoy this natural spectacle in almost all the states.
+Still, some of the most spectacular areas include the Kancamagus Highway/Route 112 in the White Mountains Region, the Lake Winnipesaukee loop in the Lakes regions, and the Moose Alley in the Great North Woods Region.

 Maple Syrup